 A solid roasting pan is good for a whole lot more than simply roasting a turkey once a year.
-But if you only need one once a year, the $20 Granite Ware is a solid step-down alternative.
+But if you do only need one once a year, the Granite Ware is a solid, modestly priced alternative (and it also fits in smaller ovens).
 But it’s pretty much impossible to use on the stove, which makes gravy-making a pain and searing chicken nearly impossible.
-It’s ¼ the price of the Cuisinart for ¼ the capabilities—only a good buy if you’re just roasting turkey and don’t plan on using it for other things.
+It’s a third of the price of the Cuisinart for a third of the capabilities—only a good buy if you’re just roasting turkey and don’t plan on using it for other things.

 Making a dark stock?
-Throw a bunch of bones in that pan and roast them to a deep brown, then transfer to the stovetop (bones out and fat drained, please) to release all of the delicious fond, because that is valuable flavor.
-If you’re a fan of big-batch cooking, this is the pan for you.
-Large amounts of lasagna, baked ziti or tamale pie (whatever floats your boat) can be prepared in this pan so you can either feed a crowd or have some now and freeze the rest for later.
-If you like to bake, a roasting pan can come in really handy when you’re making a recipe that requires a water bath, like creme brulee or cheesecake.
+Throw a bunch of bones in that pan and roast them to a deep brown, then transfer to the stovetop (bones out and fat drained, please) to release all of the delicious fond (the browned bits that form in the bottom of a pan or skillet), because that is valuable flavor.
+If you like to bake, a roasting pan can come in really handy when you’re making a recipe that requires a water bath like creme brulee or cheesecake.
 Usually, water-bath baking can be quite precarious, especially when removing the pan from the oven.
 With the large, sturdy handles on a well-built roasting pan, dealing with that wide, shallow receptacle of steaming water is a bit more manageable.

 The shape of a pan is also important when talking about versatility.
-Both of the chefs that I spoke with said that while oval pans are attractive, the rectangular shape is more practical.
-You can do multiple smaller roasts or 2 chickens in a rectangular pan, but it’s also a better shape for purposes other than roasting.
-This pan is the ideal receptacle for a bain marie (a hot water bath for baking delicate custards such as creme brulee and cheesecake), as well as layered casseroles such as lasagna.
+Both of the chefs that we spoke with said that while oval pans are attractive, the rectangular shape is more practical.
+You can do multiple smaller roasts or two chickens in a rectangular pan, but it’s also a better shape for purposes other than roasting.
+A large, rectangular pan is the ideal receptacle for a bain marie (a hot water bath for baking delicate custards such as creme brulee and cheesecake), as well as layered casseroles such as lasagna.

 Radiant heat reaching the bottom of of the pan is important.
 This ensures that whatever you’re cooking caramelizes not only at the points of contact with the pan, but all over.
 The walls of the pan need to be tall enough to keep accumulated juices in the pan when it’s transferred in and out of the oven, but not so tall that that radiant heat can’t reach the bottom.
-This sweet spot seems to be at the 3-inch mark.
-Levon Wallace said it best: “you want a little more space for air-flow, and when you get those high-wall roasting pans you end up with not so much browning on the sides which isn’t ideal when talking about roasting.”
+This sweet spot seems to be at the 3-inch mark, according to experts we spoke with and our personal experience.
+Levon Wallace said it best: “You want a little more space for air-flow, and when you get those high-wall roasting pans you end up with not so much browning on the sides which isn’t ideal when talking about roasting.”

 Roasting racks seem to be a hot-button selling point for roasting pans.
 Of the pans in our testing line-up that come with racks, most have a V-shaped rack, while a couple come with flat racks.
 The experts all agree that there is a time and a place for using a roasting rack.
 A rack allows radiant heat to flow underneath the roast or bird, reducing the risk of pale skin or grey meat.